Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Saturation-aware microgrid Model

-In this section, we describe the mathematical model of an islanded \ac{mg} that includes renewable power sharing and takes saturation limits of the units, based on \citep{HSH2021}, into account.
-The model incorporates three types of units, which are conventional units like thermal generators, storage units, \ac{res} like wind farms and \ac{pv} power plants as well as loads.
-This model, which will be employed in \ac{ems} design later in this paper, describes the power output of each unit and accounts for power sharing under staurating conditions.
-In addition, uncertain renwable generation and load demand is considered which can lead to unit power outputs that differ power setpoints provided by the \ac{ems}.
+In this section, we describe the saturation-aware islanded \ac{mg} model based on \citep{HSH2021}.
+It includes renewable power sharing and considers saturation at the physical limits of the units.
+The model incorporates three types of units, which are conventional units, \eg, thermal generators, storage units, \ac{res}, \eg, wind farms and \ac{pv} power plants, as well as loads.
+The model, which will be employed in the \ac{ems} design later on, describes the power output of each unit and accounts for power sharing and saturations at unit bounds.
+In addition, uncertain renewable generation and load demand are considered since unit power outputs may differ from the power setpoints provided by the \ac{ems}.